 We have many buses delivering children to Stenwood Elementary.
 The buses will pull into the bus lanes in the front of the school.
 Students will enter the school from their buses through the front lobby doors.
 Adults will be present at all arrival and dismissal times to ensure your child’s safety.

 Kindergarten and Preschool Parents: For your child’s safety, a parent, daycare provider, designated adult, or a sibling in 7th grade or higher is required to meet your child at the bus stop/bus door.
-If such person is not at the bus stop/bus door, the child will be returned to school.
+If one of these individuals is not at the bus stop/bus door, the child will be returned to school.

-Walkers will enter the school through the back doors.
-Students should not arrive at school before 8:20 a.m. but no later than 8:35 a.m.
-Our morning staff is on duty from 8:20-8:35 a.m.
+Walkers will enter the school through the front or back doors only.
+Students should not arrive at school before 8:20 a.m. and no later than 8:35 a.m.
+Our morning staff is on duty from 8:20-8:38 a.m.
 There will be no supervision prior to 8:20 a.m.
 The first bell rings at 8:30 a.m.
 Teachers begin the instructional day at 8:30 a.m. as soon as the first student enters the room.
 The tardy bell rings at 8:40 a.m.
 All students should be in their classroom by 8:40 a.m. when the tardy bell rings.

 Car riders must use the Kiss N’ Ride area on Citadel Place behind the school.
 For safety reasons, the front driveway is restricted to bus traffic in the morning and afternoon.
 Parents are not permitted to drop students off or use the circular driveway in front of the school.
 The congestion this causes presents a safety hazard for students, staff, and vehicles.
 For those occasional times when you are dropping your child off after school has started or during school hours, know that you must park your car in the lot and escort your child to the office to sign in for attendance.
 Please adhere to the same practices when picking up your child early.

-Staff members will be stationed at the Kiss N’ Ride to help children get out of the cars safely and enter the building through the rear doors.
+Staff members will be stationed at the Kiss N’ Ride (map at the back of this book) to help children get out of the cars safely and enter the building through the rear doors.
 The Kiss N’ Ride area becomes very congested.
-Please follow these safety procedures to ensure the safety of your child and all students.
+Please follow these safety procedures to ensure the safety of your child and all students:

 - Approach the back circle of the school by turning onto Carnegie Drive from Cottage Street.
 Enter the back circle on Citadel Place by turning right from Carnegie.
 Exit the circle by turning right on Carnegie, then proceed to Bucknell Dr. and back to Cottage.
 This one-way pattern will help reduce traffic congestion.